 We address the problem of the real-time classification of vehicles into sub-category types within infra-red imagery.
 Due to the high levels of intra-class variation in thermal vehicle signatures caused by aspects of design, current operating duration and ambient thermal conditions this poses a significant challenge.
-However, aspects of all-weather operation, invariance to visual
+However, aspects of allweather operation, invariance to visual camouflage techniques and accepted suitability for the the analogous task of pedestrian detection make sensing within thermal-band infra-red (IR) imagery very attractive.

-Within the context of automated visual surveillance from infra-red imagery, our prior work on pedestrians [1, 2] demonstrated that reasonable performance can practically be achieved through the combined use of infra-red imagery (thermal-band, spectral range: 8- $12\mu m$) and the application of real-time photogrammetry.
-A key advantage of such thermal-band infrared (IR) imagery for pedestrian localization is robust detection of human shape signatures within the scene [3-5].
+Within the context of automated visual surveillance from infra-red imagery, our prior work on pedestrians [1, 2] demonstrated that reasonable performance can practically be achieved through the combined use of infrared imagery (thermal-band, spectral range: $8-12\mu$ m) and the application of real-time photogrammetry.
+A key advantage of such thermal-band infra-red (IR) imagery for pedestrian localization is robust detection of human shape signatures within the scene [3-5].
 As such, the principles of photogrammetry can be used to recover 3D pedestrian position within the scene based on a known camera projection model and an assumption that variance in human height is in fact quite small (statistically supported by [6, 7]).
 In [1] we experimentally investigated the accuracy of classical photogrammetry, within the context of current target detection and classification techniques [3-5], as a means of recovering the true 3D position of pedestrian targets within the scene.
 A real-time approach for the detection, classification and localization of pedestrian targets via thermal-band (infra-red) sensing was presented with supporting statistical evidence underpinning the key photogrammetric assumptions.
 Subsequent work in [2] explicitly addressed the remaining issue of correcting for pedestrian posture variation within this localization context.
-By contrast, here we present an approach for the automatic classification of vehicles by sub-type, such that a similar photogrammetric localization and tracking strategy can be employed.
+By contrast, here we present an approach for the automatic classification of vehicles by subtype, such that a similar photogrammetric localization and tracking strategy can be employed.
 Identifying vehicle sub-type is a key governing factor in determining the suitable height assumption for use in such photogrammetric localization (supported by prior work of [8]) in addition to providing a higher granularity of target reporting within a deployed multi-sensor network.